What is Plarn? + How to Make Plarn

 - Recycled Plarn Backpack Pattern - This is a great example of how useful and unexpected plarn can be.
 What an awesome design!

 Don't miss out on our popular dishcloth eBook!
 Crochet dishcloths are always useful in both your kitchen and your bathroom, from scrubbing dishes and pots to washing your face.
-For some of these patterns, you may even be able to switch out the yarn for plarn.
-Download your free copy of our eBook here: 10 Crochet Scrubbies: Crochet Dishcloth Patterns to Make
+Get your copy here:10 Crochet Scrubbies: Crochet Dishcloth Patterns to Make

 Have you ever used plarn?
 Would you?